mpnn-research/Single-channel-GNN/README.md

-# On dimensionality of feature vectors in MPNNs (ICML 2024)
+# On dimensionality of feature vectors in MPNNs
 Official Julia implementation of the paper: "On dimensionality of feature vectors in MPNNs".

 ## Getting Started